miyako/4d-applescript-remote-launch/README.md

 	tell application "Finder" of remoteMac
 		using terms from application "Finder"
-			set the appPath to path to application support from user domain as string set the appPath to appPath & "DGWServer:DB:Doctor’s Good Will Server.app" open application file the appPath as string end using terms from
+			set the appPath to path to application support from user domain as string set the appPath to appPath & "myApp.app" open application file the appPath as string end using terms from
 	end tell